21st Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA '24)

 Lunch

-Constructs of Deceit: Exploring Nuances in Modern Social Engineering Attacks by Mohammad Ali Tofighi (Florida International University), Behzad Ousat (Florida International University), Javad Zandi (Florida International University), Esteban Schafir (Florida International University), and Amin Kharraz (Florida International University)
+Constructs of Deceit: Exploring Nuances in Modern Social Engineering Attacks (no onsite talk) by Mohammad Ali Tofighi (Florida International University), Behzad Ousat (Florida International University), Javad Zandi (Florida International University), Esteban Schafir (Florida International University), and Amin Kharraz (Florida International University)

 Tarallo: Evading Behavioral Malware Detectors in the Problem Space by Gabriele Digregorio (Politecnico di Milano), Salvatore Maccarrone (Politecnico di Milano), Mario D'Onghia (Politecnico di Milano), Luigi Gallo (Cyber Security Lab, Telecom Italia), Michele Carminati (Politecnico di Milano), Mario Polino (Politecnico di Milano), and Stefano Zanero (Politecnico di Milano)